givemepower8/Phaser3Practices/docs/COC.md

 Strength: cheap and fast to train, only 1 housing space, works great as a group along with giant, heroes to distract and take off alone target.

-Weakness: low attack, vulnerable to splash damage like mortar, wizard tower and bomb tower.
+Weakness: low DpS, the group is vulnerable to splash damage like mortar, wizard tower and bomb tower.

 | Level | DpS | DpA | HP  | Cost | Research Cost | Laboratory | Research Time |
 | ----- | --- | --- | --- | ---- | ------------- | ---------- | ------------- |